 When sitting down with my girls and some playdough, I never thought that adding shells to our play would inspire interesting questions and creations.
 It was a perfect activity that paired playful fun with learning.
 Here’s what we made and discovered.

 We made snails and hermit crabs by adding a real shell to a playdough body.
-They looked very life-like.
+They look very life-like!

 What we talked about:

 - How they use their shells